0xleft/asd/README.md

 # ASD

+This is really just meant to be an experiment and learning experience.

 A unnecessary npm-like package manager written in c.
 Its neither safe nor fast.

 If you get rate limited not my problem.